-This chapter gives you brief descriptions of each mainboard drivers and applications.
-It consists of the following topics:
+This chapter gives you brief descriptions of each mainboard driver and application.
+It consists of the following topic:

-Utility Driver CD Content
+Driver Utilities CD Content

 Note: You must install VIA chipset drivers first before installing other drivers such as audio or VGA drivers.
 The applications will only function correctly if the necessary drivers are already installed.